-A class 4 shingles is a roofing shingles classified as the most durable and impact resistant.
-These shingles are designed to withstand hailstorms and extreme weather conditions and are tested and certified to meet specific industry standards for impact resistance.
+Class 4 shingles are the highest-rated shingles available on the market when it comes to impact resistance.
+These shingles are designed to withstand hailstorms and extreme weather conditions.
+They are also tested and certified to meet specific industry standards for impact resistance.
+You can get a Class 4 in many materials, including asphalt shingles and metal roofing products

-Class 4 shingles are typically made from materials such as asphalt, fiberglass, or metal, and they come in a variety of colors and styles to suit different architectural designs.
+Class 4 shingles come in a variety of colors and styles to suit different architectural designs.
 They are commonly used in regions that experience high winds, hailstorms, and severe weather conditions.

 The impact resistance of a Class 4 shingle is determined by performing a test that simulates hailstones hitting the roof at high speeds.
 The test evaluates the shingles’ ability to resist damage from impacts of different sizes and strengths.
 Shingles that meet the test requirements are rated as Class 4 and are considered the most durable and impact-resistant shingles available.

-Class 4 shingles undergo rigorous testing to ensure the can withstand impact from a 2-inch steel ball dropped from a height of 20 feet without cracking or showing any signs of damage.
+Class 4 shingles undergo rigorous testing to ensure they can withstand impact from a 2-inch steel ball dropped from a height of 20 feet without cracking or showing any signs of damage.
 This testing is conducted by organizations such as Underwriters Laboratories and the International Code Counsel.
+The Class 4 designation comes from the American Society for Testing and Materials (ASTM) D3462 standard, which measures the durability and impact resistance of roofing materials.

 Impact Resistance: Class 4 shingles have a higher impact resistance than Class 3 shingles.
-They can withstand impacts from larger hailstones and are less likely to be damaged by falling debris, such as tree branches.
-Class 4 shingles typically have a larger hailstone impact rating and can resist impacts from 2-in-diameter hailstones at a higher speed than Class 3 shingles.
+So, they can withstand impacts from larger hailstones.
+Also, they are less likely to be damaged by falling debris, such as tree branches.
+Class 4 shingles typically have a larger hailstone impact rating.
+This means they can resist impacts from 2-in-diameter hailstones at a higher speed than Class 3 shingles.

-Durability: Class 4 shingles are made of thicker and more robust materials than Class 3 shingles, which makes them more durable and able to withstand extreme weather conditions.
-Class 4 shingles often have a longer lifespan than Class 3 shingles and are less likely to crack, break or warp over time.
+Durability: Class 4 shingles are made of thicker and more robust materials than Class 3 shingles.
+This makes them more durable and able to withstand extreme weather conditions.
+Class 4 shingles often have a longer lifespan than Class 3 shingles.
+This is because they are less likely to crack, break, or warp over time.

 Cost: Class 4 shingles are typically more expensive than Class 3 shingles.
 This is because they are made of higher-quality materials designed to provide better protection against impact damage.

 Insurance Discounts: Homeowners may be eligible for insurance discounts if they install Class 4 shingles on their roofs.
-This is because Class 4 shingles are less likely to sustain damage during severe weather events, which can reduce the likelihood of insurance claims.
+This is because Class 4 shingles are less likely to sustain damage during severe weather events.
+Because of this, there is a reduced likelihood of insurance claims.
 Insurance companies may offer lower premiums for homes with Class 4 shingles installed.

 Ultimately, installing Class 3 or Class 4 shingles will depend on the homeowner’s specific needs, budget, and preferences.
 It may be a wise investment if you live in areas like Colorado or Wyoming, which are prone to hailstorms.
-A qualified roofing contractor, like Custom Exteriors, can help you decide if a Class 4 shingle fits you well.
+A qualified roofing contractor can help you decide if a Class 4 shingle fits you well.

 It is important to note that the impact resistance of asphalt shingles is just one factor to consider when choosing a roofing material.
-Homeowners should also consider other factors such as the shingles, fire resistance, durability, and resistance to weather-related damage when selecting a roofing material.
+Homeowners should also consider other factors, such as the style of their roof and home, fire resistance, durability, and resistance to other weather-related damage when selecting a roofing material.
 Your local, trusted roofing contractor can assist in determining your specific needs.
-Northern Colorado’s premier roofing contractor, Custom Exteriors, is happy to assist with any roofing questions!

-Class 4 shingles, also known as impact-resistant shingles, are designed to withstand severe weather conditions and protect your roof from hail, high winds, and other potential damage.
+Class 4 shingles, also known as impact-resistant shingles, are designed to withstand severe weather conditions.
+They easily protect your roof from hail, high winds, and other potential damage.
 Here are some circumstances in which it may make sense to consider getting Class 4 shingles:

 Hail-Prone Areas: If you live in an area that experiences frequent hailstorms, Class 4 shingles can provide enhanced protection against hail damage.
 These shingles are specifically tested to withstand hail impacts, reducing the likelihood of roof leaks and costly repairs.